WebSlinger88/Quizzical/README.md

 ### **USER STORIES** <a name="stories"></a>

 >   Bright attractive colours are needed.
-My favourite colours are purple and gold.
+My favourite colours are purple and gold. - Lindsay W

->   Need an attractive logo which really captures the eye.
+>   Need an attractive logo which really captures the eye. - Diane W

->   A font which isn't seen every day should be used to make the website more unique.
+>   A font which isn't seen every day should be used to make the website more unique. - Elliot R

->   Randomly generated questions/answers are a must have!
+>   Randomly generated questions/answers are a must have! - Abi C

->   A progress bar should be included to give people a visualisation of their progress.
+>   A progress bar should be included to give people a visualisation of their progress. - Laurie D

->   Definitely need a timer to be included so that players have a sense of urgency.
+>   Definitely need a timer to be included so that players have a sense of urgency. - Lindsay W

->   Need a visual way to keep track of what question you're on and what score you have.
+>   Need a visual way to keep track of what question you're on and what score you have. - Heather P

->   Must have a leaderboard and a way to save scores.
+>   Must have a leaderboard and a way to save scores. - Phil W

 >   Easy navigation within the website is a must.
-Have to make it user friendly.
+Have to make it user friendly. - Becky D

 ---